risingwavelabs/risingwave-docs/cloud/sink-create-a-sink.md

 1. Go to [**Sink**](https://cloud.risingwave.com/sink/).

-2. Specify the cluster and database, and log in as a database user.
+2. Specify the project and database, and log in as a database user.

     <img
     src={require('./images/sink-login.png').default}